GBT/MUSTANG-2 9" resolution imaging of the SZ effect in MS0735.6+7421: Confirmation of the SZ Cavities through direct imaging: Analysis

-A radio bright compact source lies at the center of MS0735, corresponding to the AGN itself.
-At the 9\arcsec\ resolution of MUSTANG-2, the source is unresolved and we model is as a point source.
-We first fit the point source treating the position (RA/Dec), half-width and amplitude as free parameters.
-Then we perform the full joint fit of the ICM profile, bubbles, and point source, fixing the RA/Dec and half-width of the point source to the values found previously, but keeping the amplitude as a free parameter.
-The final, fixed values for the RA and Dec were RA = $07^{\text{h}} 41^{\text{m}} 44.6^{\text{s}}$ and Dec = $+74^{\circ} 14\arcmin 39.3\arcsec$, while the half-width was $2\farcs7$.
+A radio-bright compact source lies at the center of MS0735, corresponding to the active galactic nucleus itself.
+At the 9\arcsec\ resolution of MUSTANG-2, the source is unresolved, and we modeled it as a point source.
+We first fit the point source, treating the position (RA and Dec), half width, and amplitude as free parameters.
+Then we performed the full joint fit of the ICM profile, bubbles, and point source, fixing the RA and Dec and half width of the point source to the values found previously, but keeping the amplitude as a free parameter.
+The final, fixed values for the RA and Dec were RA = $07^{\text{h}} 41^{\text{m}} 44.6^{\text{s}}$ and Dec = $+74^{\circ} 14\arcmin 39.3\arcsec$, and the half width was $2\arcsec7$.

-\subsection{Radio Lobe Emission}
+\subsection{Radio lobe emission}

-Contamination of the SZ signal by radio emission is a distinct possibility, especially as cavities are frequently coincident with radio lobes.
-To assess this risk, we follow A19 in estimating the flux using a power-law spectrum, $S\propto \nu ^{-\alpha}$.
-The VLA measured flux densities were $720$\,mJy at $327$\,MHz and $11.7$\,mJy at $1.4$\,GHz; fitting these two points to a power-law yields a spectral index of $\sim 2.8$ and an estimated flux at $90$\,GHz of $0.08\,\mu$Jy, far below our noise level.
-Earlier observations by \citealt{Cohen2005} found about twice as high lobe emission but a similarly steep spectral index, leading also to negligible contribution.
-Consequently we do not include radio lobe emission in our model.
+Contamination of the SZ signal by radio emission is a distinct possibility, especially as cavities are frequently coincident with the radio lobes.
+The radio emission associated with M0735 is shown in the right panel of Fig.~\ref{fig:sz+xray}, where we overlay 338 MHz radio contours from the VLA Low-band Ionosphere and Transient Experiment \citep[VLITE;][]{Clarke2016,Polisensky2016} on the X-ray data.
+The jets are seen to terminate at the location of the cavities.
+To assess the potential risk of contamination, we followed A19 in estimating the flux using a power-law spectrum, $S\propto \nu ^{-\alpha}$.
+The VLA-measured flux densities were $720$\,mJy at $327$\,MHz and $11.7$\,mJy at $1.4$\,GHz within the lobes \citep{Birzan2008}; fitting these two points to a power law yields a spectral index of $\sim 2.8$ and an estimated flux at $90$\,GHz of $0.08\,\mu$Jy, far below our noise level ($\sim 10\mu$\,K).
+From earlier observations, \citet{Cohen2005} found lobe emission that was about twice as high but a similarly steep spectral index that also made a negligible contribution.
+Consequently, we did not include radio lobe emission in our model.